gungorenu/factorio-frostpunk-theme/Readme.md

 - DONE **Claim Tool:** all abandoned entities (furnaces etc) must be claimed by player before usage
 - DONE **Furnace Force:** all generated furnaces belong to this force so manipulation is easy
 - DONE **Unclaimed Furnace Activation:** prevent player leeching power from furnace without claim
-- DONE **Settings for Map Entity Generation:** furnace generation settingsm
+- DONE **Settings for Map Entity Generation:** furnace generation settings
 - DONE **Signals:** was not intended but the signals were there in unsorted so added them properly

 ### Test